joist-framework/joist/docs/DESIGN.md

   // The actual instance of the component defined by the user
   componentInstance: ComponentInstance<C>;

-  // All metadata required to render the component. template, tag, initial state, etc
-  componentMetaData: Metadata<S>;

   // the components state container.
 Is the only way to update the component template
   componentState: State<S>;
 };